Nickel-Plated Lead Shot (11 lbs/bag)

 Market lead pricing fluctuates dramatically these days.
 Therefore, costs can and do vary depending upon when shipments arrive.
 Stock up on the sizes you need when we have them in stock because we often run out of the most popular and rarer sizes quickly.

-Load Data: Advantages manual and other BP publications
+Load Data: Advantages and other BPI manuals

 Specs: Industry tolerances apply, general tolerance is +/- .003"